ckeditor/ckeditor5/docs/getting-started/integrations-cdn/quick-start.md

 ## Installing CKEditor&nbsp;5 from CDN

 <info-box>
-	To use our CDN services, [create a free account](https://portal.ckeditor.com/checkout?plan=free).
+	To use our Cloud CDN services, [create a free account](https://portal.ckeditor.com/checkout?plan=free).
+Learn more about {@link getting-started/licensing/license-key-and-activation license key activation}.
 </info-box>

 CDN is an alternative method of running CKEditor&nbsp;5.
 You can start using it in just a few steps and with a few tags.